Unrestricted Gifts Answer the Greatest Need

 Unrestricted giving provides the Foundation with the flexibility to capitalize on unanticipated opportunities or challenges as they present themselves throughout the year.
 To be awarded a Foundation grant, the College must submit a written proposal detailing the project goals and activities, how this funding will advance NCC’s strategic plan, measurable outcomes, a timeline and a detailed budget.
 Recent examples of utilizing unrestricted gifts include:

-Rather than needing to match restricted funds with very specific donor mandates, these unrestricted contributions provide flexibility for the Foundation Board of Directors to review new proposals and approve appropriate spending for NCC’s greatest needs as they occur.
+Rather than needing to match restricted funds with very specific donor mandates, unrestricted contributions provide flexibility for the Foundation Board of Directors to review new proposals and approve appropriate spending for NCC’s greatest needs as they occur.

 As much as we try to plan ahead for the future, in a public education setting, there are many variables beyond our control.
 Budget cuts from the State of Connecticut make it virtually impossible not to reduce faculty headcount and limit the critical student support services that NCC can offer.
 Compromising on academic outcomes is not an option.
 Unrestricted private funding allows the Foundation to turn on a dime in addressing NCC student needs.